netresearch/dhl-module-rates-express/doc/src/UserDoc/troubleshooting.rst

 * **Is the DHL Express module enabled?**

-  See the setup guide, section "*Checkout Presentation*".
+  See the setup guide, section "*General settings*".

 * **Is the shipping destination in an excluded country?**

-  See the setup guide, section "*Checkout Presentation -> Applicable Countries / Allow for Specific Countries*".
+  See the setup guide, section "*General settings -> Applicable Countries / Allow for Specific Countries*".

 * **Are the API settings correct?**

-  See the setup guide, section "*API Settings*".
+  See the setup guide, section "*DHL Express Account*".

 * **Are DHL Express products enabled in the module configuration?**

-  See the setup guide, section "*Rates Request Settings -> Allowed International / Domestic Products*".
+  See the setup guide, section "*Shipping Preferences -> Allowed International / Domestic Products*".
 Note that not all products may be available for a given destination.

 * **Is the shipping origin configured correctly in Magento®?**